Loading...

 The Reality Check: Autonomy vs. Accountability

 • The Cost of Living Crisis: While inflation is a global beast, St. Maarten’s unique position has seen housing costs skyrocket to nearly 60% of average household income.
-Basic necessities like eggs, milk and fuel continue to climb, while the minimum wage struggles to keep pace with the “Country Status” price tag (in the meantime, it seems like all governments since 10-10-10 until now have not had the simple economic mentality of figuring out how to increase revenues and reduce expenses).
+Basic necessities like eggs, milk and fuel continue to climb, while the minimum wage struggles to keep pace with the \"Country Status\" price tag (in the meantime, it seems like all governments since 10-10-10 until now have not had the simple economic mentality of figuring out how to increase revenues and reduce expenses).

-• Infrastructure & Utilities: We’ve seen the “country” struggle to maintain stable electricity and water services.
-The outages aren’t just an inconvenience; they are an economic tax on every small business and a blow to the quality of life at home.
+• Infrastructure & Utilities: We’ve seen the \"country\" struggle to maintain stable electricity and water services.
+The outages aren't just an inconvenience; they are an economic tax on every small business and a blow to the quality of life at home.
 Is this the result of another government owned company without a proper functioning board becoming a rudderless entity?
 What about having yearly public meetings with all the government owned companies so they can report to the real shareholders: the people, how they are performing and what are the plans if any.

 • Political Instability: In the years since 10-10-10, we have seen a revolving door of governments.
-These “musical chairs” at the Government Administration Building has led to policy inconsistency, making long-term planning for healthcare and education nearly impossible.
+These \"musical chairs\" at the Government Administration Building has led to policy inconsistency, making long-term planning for healthcare and education nearly impossible.
 We need a country plan that must be the mandate regardless of who is in Government at the moment.
 This plan will only permit them to manage the actions, not deviate from it.

 Comparison: The Diverging Paths

-A Critical Proposition: The “BES” Alternative?
+A Critical Proposition: The \"BES\" Alternative?

-It is time to have an uncomfortable but necessary conversation: Is the current “Country” model serving the people, or just the politicians?
+Is the current \"Country\" model serving the people, or just the politicians?

 Why consider a shift?